Aaron Grandidier-Nkanang

 Aaron Grandidier-Nkanang (born 18 May 2000) is an English-born French professional rugby union player who plays wing or full back for Top 14 club Pau and the France national team.
 He won a gold medal as part of the France national rugby sevens team at the 2024 Paris Olympics.

 Early and personal life

-Born in Bromley to a Nigerian father and French mother, he was a keen basketball player in his youth.
+Born to a Nigerian father and French mother, Grandidier grew up in Bromley.
+He was a keen basketball player in his youth.
 He is also a DJ, under the moniker 'Aztec'.
+His younger sister is the singer-songwriter Amie Blu.

-He attended St Olave's Grammar School.
+Grandidier-Nkanang attended St Olave's Grammar School.
 He initially intended to study design at Loughborough University, but earned a scholarship to St Mary's University, Twickenham that allowed him to continue playing rugby at his local club.

 Club career

 He started playing rugby at St Olave's Grammar School in London and played at county level for Kent U18 and joined his first amateur club Old Elthamians.
 He joined CA Brive in 2019.